chrultrabook/docs/docs/allaboutfirmware.md

 ----------------------

 **RW_LEGACY**
-* Updates/replaces the stock legacy boot payload (SeaBIOS) included on many models; supplements the ChromeOS / secure boot payload
+* Updates/replaces the stock RW_LEGAGY payload (SeaBIOS or edk2) included on many older models; supplements the ChromeOS / secure boot payload (depthcharge)
 * Leaves all stock functionality intact, including the Developer Mode boot screen and Recovery Mode functionality
 * Allows device to dual-boot another OS alongside ChromeOS
 * Does not require disabling the firmware write-protect
 * Carries zero risk of bricking the device
 * On many models, includes bugfixes and enables additional functionality
+* Required to boot windows on zen2 devices (Ryzen 3000)

 {: .highlight }
-Do not run Windows on RWL.
+Do not run Windows on RW_LEGACY unless you have a Ryzen device.
 The RW_LEGACY firmware is for users who want to dual-boot ChromeOS + Linux, or users who want to run Linux without having to open the device/disable the firmware write-protect (and are ok with the accompanying limitations).
+Or for Ryzen users that require booting from stock firmware for windows to function properly.

 **(UEFI) Full ROM**
-* A complete firmware image which includes updated/customized versions of the hardware init component (coreboot) and UEFI boot payload (Tianocore); Chromeboxes have the option of a Legacy Boot (SeaBIOS) firmware also, since some specialized Linux distros run on them are not yet UEFI compatible (e.g., roon)
+* A complete firmware image which includes updated/customized versions of the hardware init component (coreboot) and UEFI boot payload (edk2)
-* Removes the developer mode boot (white "OS verification is OFF") screen
+* Removes the developer mode boot ("OS verification is OFF") screen
 * Completely removes the ability to run ChromeOS (and ChromeOS Recovery Mode), creating a small risk of bricking your device
 * Offers the best support for booting all OSes besides ChromeOS
 * Adds full hardware support for virtualization (vmx / VT-x)